WASHINGTON, Feb. 11, 2011 /PRNewswire-USNewswire/ -- Following is the daily "Profile America" feature from the U.S. Census Bureau:

-Profile America — Monday, February 11th.
+Profile America -- Friday, February 11th.
 Among his many achievements, Benjamin Franklin played a leading role in the founding of America's first hospital.
 Together with Dr. Thomas Bond, he obtained a charter for a hospital to serve the poor, sick, and insane in Philadelphia.
 The Pennsylvania Hospital opened on this date in 1752, in a converted house.
-The hospital later developed at a location where a modern medical complex still serves the city.
+Its first special building was finished four years later at a location where a modern medical complex still serves the city.
 During its long history, the hospital's doctors have made advances in many fields, becoming known as "the father" of both American psychiatry and also of surgery.
-Today, there are more than 6,500 hospitals in the U.S., employing over 5.5 million people.
-You can find more facts about America from the U.S. Census Bureau, online at www.census.gov.
+Today, there are more than 5,800 hospitals in the U.S. and 650,000 Americans are in these facilities on an average day.
+You can find these and more facts about America from the U.S. Census Bureau, online at www.census.gov.

 Sources: Kane's Famous First Facts, 4868

 Statistical Abstract of the United States 2011, t.
 168

 Profile America is produced by the Public Information Office of the U.S. Census Bureau.
 These daily features are available as produced segments, ready to air, on a monthly CD or on the Internet at http://www.census.gov (look for "Multimedia Gallery" by the "Newsroom" button).